Library

 # Initialize a new Mimic project

-mimic init my-automation-task && cd my-automation-task
+mimic init -d my-automation-task && cd my-automation-task

 # Generate types from ABIs (if using custom contracts or external inputs)